 Your escape plan needn’t be so ambitious.
 A few acres of fertile land could suffice for a small family.

-When it comes to embracing a self-sufficient lifestyle, location is a primary consideration.
+Location is a primary consideration.
 You have to be able to get to your land when the crisis comes.
-This is why one overzealous follower of this philosophy has set himself up in Texas.
+This is why one over-zealous follower of this philosophy has set himself up in Texas.
 He has lived overseas but has decided that, in the current climate, he’s better off where he can have some land and the guns to protect it.
 He doesn’t want to have to leave “home” to get to his safe haven, and he’s expecting to have to fight off others who aren’t as prepared.

 The guy in Argentina has the opposite problem.
 No one is likely to bother him on his ranch the size of a small country, but getting there from wherever he happens to be when the crisis strikes (should it strike) could be a long trip.
 Once he gets himself and his family to his hacienda compound, though, he’ll have no worries.